HHS/meshrdf/README.md

 Since the complete MeSH data files are quite large, we assume that they'll be kept location on the filesystem that is separate from this GitHub repository.
-Set the environment variable
-$MESHRDF_HOME to point to that location.
+Set the environment variable `$MESHRDF_HOME` to point to that location.
 For example,

     export MESHRDF_HOME=/var/data/mesh-rdf

-You can run the script *bin/fetch-mesh-xml.sh*, which downloads all the XML and corresponding DTD files from the NLM FTP server.
-For now, run it with the following command:
+You can run the script `bin/fetch-mesh-xml.sh`, which downloads all the XML and corresponding DTD files from the NLM FTP server.

-    MESHRDF_URI=ftp://ftp.nlm.nih.gov/online/mesh/.xmlmesh bin/fetch-mesh-xml.sh
+    bin/fetch-mesh-xml.sh

-This saves the XML files to the *data* subdirectory of $MESHRDF_HOME.
+This saves the XML files to the `data` subdirectory of `$MESHRDF_HOME`.

 By default, it downloads the following:

+* desc2016.xml
+* qual2016.xml
+* supp2016.xml

+If you want to download a different year's data, use the `-y` argument when executing the script.
+For example:

+    bin/fetch-mesh-xml.sh -y 2015

+When downloading a year less than or equal to 2015, `bin/fetch-mesh-xml.sh` will also download the DTDs.
+For example:

 * desc2015.dtd
-* desc2015.xml
-* pa2015.dtd
-* pa2015.xml
 * qual2015.dtd
-* qual2015.xml
 * supp2015.dtd
-* supp2015.xml

-If you want to download a different year's data, set the MESHRDF_YEAR environment variable before executing the script.
-For example,

-    MESHRDF_YEAR=2014 \
-    MESHRDF_URI=ftp://ftp.nlm.nih.gov/online/mesh/.xmlmesh \
-    bin/fetch-mesh-xml.sh

 ### Getting Saxon